 Our remarkable collection of rare printed books includes the first folio of Shakespeare’s plays along with the subsequent three folios.

 We have a strong collection in the history of science, reflecting Wadham’s close connection with the founding of the Royal Society in the second half of the 17th century.
 Titles include first editions of Copernicus and Newton, Robert Boyle’s The Sceptical Chymist and Robert Hooke’s Micrographia.

 Designed by Glasgow architects Gillespie, Kidd & Coia, Wadham Library was built in the 1970s and officially opened in July 1976.
 Architecturally renowned, the building boasts brushed concrete walls and pillars and a series of half levels creating interesting sight lines across the reading rooms.
 Originally the library collections were housed in the Old Library within the College's foundation building.

 Wadham’s Graduate Centre, which opened in 2012, includes the Edwin Mok Reading Room and a library area with desk space set over two floors.

 Journals and specific named collections of monographs, such as some of Michael Foot's collection of books on modern political history, are stored in these areas.
 There is also a collection of art house films on DVD and Bluray for viewing by graduate students in the media room adjacent to where the DVDs are stored.

 Our library staff can arrange sessions for researchers wishing to consult our rare book collection.
 University of Oxford students can visit by appointment to view titles unavailable in other Oxford University libraries.

 Please email email@example.com, or contact the library by phone on 01865 277914 to make an appointment.

 Where to find us:

-The library is located at the back of the college site, behind the main Quad.
+The library is located to the rear of the college site, with access from Back Quad.
 View College Map